All Episodes

 I mean, this to me sounds so intrusive.

-I mean, this is this is um intrusive on on many different levels, and this is going to be another part of this investigation, right?
+And this is going to be another part of this investigation, right?

-I mean, if we're looking at the gang of eight, so what that includes is the House Speaker, the minority leader, um, the Democratic leaders, Senate Republicans, and bipartisan heads of the chambers of the intelligence committees.
+I mean, if we're looking at the gang of eight, so what that includes is the House Speaker, the minority leader, the Democratic leaders, Senate Republicans, and bipartisan heads of the chambers of the intelligence committees.

 So this is going all the way up to the top dogs in the White House, right?

-And now the the congressional representatives, if they weren't told, right, if it wasn't involving uh for for example, maybe being approached by a spy from another country, which happened.
+And now the congressional representatives, if they weren't told, right, if it wasn't involving, for example, maybe being approached by a spy from another country, which happens, I mean, intercepting these calls is not rare.

-Yeah, but you also say in your article it was rare during his tenure to be alerted that a lawmaker or congressional staffer had been unmasked unless there was a serious threat.
+Yeah, but you also say in your article, it was rare during his tenure to be alerted that a lawmaker or congressional staffer had been unmasked unless there was a serious threat.

 That's where he says the concern comes in.

-The concern comes in when they are actually unmasked, and then they are not notified that they've been unmasked, and then this information then reaches, you know, gets put in a dossier up to the highest levels of the executive branch, and they're able to see it, but the congressional representative can't see it, or their aides.
+And then this information then reaches, you know, gets put in a dossier up to the highest levels of the executive branch and they're able to see it.

-They don't know that they've been unmasked, so they're they're they're left out in the dark, right?
+So they're left out in the dark, right?

 And then we have to ask ourselves, well, what was the information?